chapter-three/jcc-srl/README.md

 }
 ```

+For patching robots.txt in Drupal 9, path such as trailing slashes might require different handling compare Drupal 8 else an error will occur during install/update.
+For example, [a proposed patch](https://www.drupal.org/project/drupal/issues/180379) that mentioned some Drupal URLs no longer requiring a trailing slash.

 ## Git Workflow and Deploying Code

 **NOTE: Always reset your local to a production like state before starting a new feature.
 Configuration should be imported from `master` and/or a production database should be imported before starting work, so that config changes from the new feature are clean when exported.**